If you have roses in your garden they’re probably some of your most prized flowers. They are simply some of the most beautiful flowers out there.

 Impact on Rose Health

-The shared diseases can weaken your roses, stunt their growth and affect their blooms.
-Black spot and powdery mildew can cause defoliation and reduced plant vigor.
-Blight can lead to rotting areas on stems and reduced flower production.
+Black spot and powdery mildew can cause defoliation (when leaves fall off a plant).
+Blight can lead to rotting areas on stems and fewer flowers growing.

 Sunflowers